-Ariel Dorfman, an emeritus professor of literature at Duke University, is the author of the play Death and the Maiden, the book of essays Homeland Security Ate My Speech and the forthcoming novel Darwin’s Ghosts.
+Ariel Dorfman, an emeritus professor of literature at Duke University, is the author of numerous books, including the play Death and the Maiden, the book of essays Homeland Security Ate My Speech,and the novel Darwin’s Ghosts.
 He served as a cultural adviser to President Salvador Allende’s Chief of Staff in 1973.
 (August 2018)

 Against the grain of the baroque, overwrought style that had seemed to define Latin American literature, each word of Juan Rulfo’s fiction emerges as if extracted from the soil, leaving readers to apprehend what is held back, to divine the vast unspoken world of extinction, the final silence that awaits us all.
 Without Rulfo’s groundbreaking work, which blended the regional realism and social critique then in vogue with high-modernist experimentation, it is hard to imagine that Gabriel García Márquez could have composed One Hundred Years of Solitude.

 As a bishop in Argentina, Francis was opposed to the country’s military dictatorship of the 1970s and 1980s, but he maintained a public silence on the terrors of the regime.
 Later, there were claims that he had collaborated with the military junta.
 Although the justice system investigated and found no evidence against him, those charges resurfaced once Francis was anointed as pope.
 The Vatican fervently dismissed the accusations as “slander”—the very word that Francis just used to defend Bishop Barros from accusations of protecting a child-abusing priest.